Onizuka09/STM32BL475-IOT-dico1_template/README.md

 > I also recomment taking a look at the BSP under `Drivers/BSP`
 > You will find there the related APIs for the BLE and also for the onboard sensors

+- The current main runs a simple BLE application, a notification when the on board btn is pushed and LED service control it.
+- I have used the `NRF Connect` mobile application to test this.
 ## Usage

 - Buidling